lukestairwalker/OpenCV/README.md

 ## Usage

-Run the notebook `cornerdetectors.ipynb` to see the detectors in action.
+Run the notebook `corner_detector.ipynb` to see the detectors in action.